Last Updated on October 26, 2023 by Sorin Petroj

 MAPOL 3-Star balls and Newgy Robo-balls can be your consideration.
 Other options for bulk buying are Sanwei ABS 1-Star and Kevenz.
 These are all plastic ping pong balls, and you shouldn’t use the celluloid balls for playing style with robots.

-If you want to improve your table tennis game, it’s best to use the highest quality balls for training sessions.
+If you want to improve your table tennis game, using the highest quality balls for training sessions is best.
 New balls are great for professional play, and they have a very consistent bounce.

 Where to buy table tennis balls near me?